base/base/docs/specs/governance/governor.md

 Relays a transaction or function call to an arbitrary target.
 This function MUST only be callable as part of a governance proposal.

+In cases where the governance executor is some contract other than the `Governor` itself, like when using a timelock, this function CAN be invoked in a governance proposal to recover tokens or Ether that was sent to the `Governor` contract by mistake.

 ```solidity
 function relay(address _target, uint256 _value, bytes calldata _data) external payable